ppetrovtv/pine_script_docs/source/Example_of_an_indicator_in_Pine.rst

-Example of an Indicator in Pine
+Example of an indicator in Pine
 ===============================

 A program written in Pine is composed of functions and variables.